-http://www.myflfamilies.com/service-programs/deaf-and-hard-hearing http://www.myflfamilies.com/about-us/dcf-training/lep-training http://www.myflfamilies.com/service-programs/deaf-and-hard-hearing/auxiliary-aids-plan a.
-Cash Assistance (s.
-409.285, F.S.): Under s.
-409.285, F.S., DCF is responsible for providing individuals an opportunity for a fair hearing or appeal before DCF's Office of Appeal Hearings for any action that results in the disapproval of eligibility for, the modification, or cancellation of TCA payments.
+- Americans with Disabilities Act Accommodation Procedures - Chapter 3 of CFOP 060-16 Methods of Administration for Federal Financial Participation - Chapter 4 of CFOP 060-16 Methods of Administration for Federal Financial Participation - Auxiliary Aids and Service Plan - a.
+Cash Assistance (section 409.285, F.S.): Under section 409.285, F.S., the Department is responsible for providing individuals an opportunity for a fair hearing or appeal before the Department's Office of Appeal Hearings for any action that results in the disapproval of eligibility for, the modification, or cancellation of TCA payments.
 Participants receive information about this right at the time of application and with each notice of adverse action.

 The participant must file the request within 90 days of the date of a Notice of Adverse Action.
-If the participant files the request by the end of the last day of the month prior to the effective date of the adverse action, DCF continues assistance through the month the hearing officer hands down a decision.
+If the participant files the request by the end of the last day of the month prior to the effective date of the adverse action, the Department continues assistance through the month the hearing officer hands down a decision.
 If the fair hearing decision is not in the participant's favor, the individual may have to repay benefits.
-If the individual is under sanction for noncompliance with TANF work requirements and requests a fair hearing, the LWDB or service provider must attend the fair hearing, bring relevant documentation, and participate in the fair hearing process.
+If the individual is under sanction for noncompliance with TANF work requirements and requests a fair hearing, the LWDB or service provider must attend/participate in the fair hearing process and provide relevant documentation.

 b.
-Welfare Transition Service Delivery (s.
-445.024(6), F.S.): The SWDB and DCF are responsible for providing a grievance process for complaints, except complaints of alleged discrimination, related to WT program service delivery, such as work activities, support services, diversion programs, and other workforce functions under the Workforce Innovation Act.
+Welfare Transition Service Delivery (section 445.024(6), F.S.): The SWDB and the Department are responsible for providing a grievance process for complaints, except complaints of alleged discrimination, related to WT program service delivery, such as work activities, support services, diversion programs, and other workforce functions under WIOA.